jrc03c/js-math-tools/readme.md

 // Shape: [ 3, 3 ]
 ```

-So, when a vector is appended, it gets treated as a row if the `axis` is 0 or as a column if the `axis` is 1.
+So, if `x` is a vector, then it gets treated as a row if the `axis` is 0 or as a column if the `axis` is 1.

-Working with matrices is slightly different:
+But working with matrices is slightly different:

 ```js
 const x = new DataFrame({ foo: [2, 3, 4], bar: [5, 6, 7] })